 Key findings:

-- 64% of respondents conduct their own research to improve their financial literacy
+• 57% of respondents seek out knowledgeable individuals to help improve their financial literacy

 “It’s important to get comfortable with the idea of inheriting and to understand where the inheritance comes from.
 In my situation, it was handed down through the sale of a family business.
 I’m a steward of that wealth, rather than the owner.”